max-wel/TraverseCSV/README.md

 # TraverseCSV
-Traverses a CSV file and selects the diagonal
+Traverses a CSV file and selects the diagonals